-While the international services to Amsterdam to be introduced in December 2017 will not serve either of the Kent international stations, the Council is determined to work for the retention and expansion of Eurostar services at Ashford to Paris, Brussels and other European destinations.
-This bid to the SE LEP for match-funding of the Ashford International Rail Connectivity project is therefore essential if this strategic objective of the Council is to be delivered.
+While the international services to Amsterdam to be introduced in December 2017 will not initially serve either of the Kent international stations, the Council is determined to work for the retention and expansion of Eurostar services at Ashford to Paris, Brussels and other European destinations.
+The submission to the SE LEP for Local Growth Fund funding for the Ashford International Rail Connectivity project is therefore essential if this strategic objective of the Council is to be delivered.